-For me, that entire process--finding something new through research and sharing it--is the bread and butter of the information age.
+For me, that entire process-finding something new through research and sharing it-is the bread and butter of the information age.
 Unfortunately, while we often get a lot of training on research methods as graduate students, many of us are left to our own devices when it comes to writing.
-As a consultant, I love being able to bridge that gap, to help students drive innovation through their peculiar & diverse ideas.
+As a consultant, I love being able to bridge that gap, to help students drive innovation through their peculiar and diverse ideas.

 Nick is a Ph.D. candidate in Emergency Management and Disaster Science.
 He has been a Graduate Writing Consultant with the Center for Writers since Fall 2022.
 He is a general consultant, working with individuals of different backgrounds and fields, such as agriculture, music, and computer science.
 His approach is to make new clients feel welcome to the Center and be able to share their work and experiences writing.
 Nick assists clients in everything from fine-tuning a mostly finished product, to teaching how to organize sections, as well as brainstorming.
 His goal is to help clients leave the Center feeling accomplished and having learned something new.